belangeo/pyo/doc/PyoObject/Midictl.rst

     Get the current value of a MIDI channel controller.

-    Get the current value of a controller and optionally map it onto specified range.
+    Get the current value of a controller and optionally map it inside a specified range.

     :param ctlnumber: int

-    Midi channel.
-Initialisation time only.
+    MIDI channel.
+Available at initialization time only.

     :param minscale: float, optional

-    Low range for mapping.
-Initialisation time only.
+    Low range value for mapping.
+Available at initialization time only.

     :param maxscale: float, optional

-    High range for mapping.
-Initialisation time only.
+    High range value for mapping.
+Available at initialization time only.

 .. note::

-    Methods out() is bypassed.
-Midictl signal can't be sent to audio outs.
+    The out() method is bypassed. :class:`Midictl`'s signal can't be sent to audio outs.